Menu

 Train in France

 I’m originally from the South East of France so after my Toronto-Paris flight I’m still a long way off!
-There would be the option of landing in Lyon which is closer if you are going to that area but there are more train options from Paris to Valencia than Lyon airport to Valencia.
+There would be the option of landing in Lyon which is closer if you are going to that area.
+But there are more train options from Paris to Valencia than Lyon airport to Valencia.
 This option is simpler: I am picked up in Valencia directly.

 From Charles de Gaulle airport you can go directly to Paris but you can also take the TGV to reach the rest of France through the train station.